openforis/sepal-doc/docs/source/team/contribute.rst

 Now that you have selected a section you can create a documentation page :code:`<my_page>.rst` using all the available `rst directives <https://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html>`_ that are available in Sphinx and the one we presented in the first section of this page.
 To keep the consistency of the folders and help people that will maintain the images, the images you will use should live in the following folder: :code:`sepal-doc/docs/source/img/<section>/<page>/`.

 Add now the page you've created to the :code:`toctree` directive (table of content) in the :code:`<section>/index.rst` file.
-You just need to add your filename without the extention respecting the indentation as follow:
+You just need to add your filename without the extension respecting the indentation as follow:

 .. code-block:: rst